g-pinel/runEnrichmentAnalyses/README.md

 - **org_db**: Annotation package for the target organism (e.g. org.Hs.eg.db for human data, or org.Mm.eg.db for mouse data).
 - **outdir**: the path to the directory where all result files will be output.

+> [!IMPORTANT]
+> Files corresponding to DEGs with a log2FoldChange > 0 will contain 'pos' in their filename, while those with log2FC < 0 will contain 'neg'.

+> [!NOTE]
+> This function by default runs all types of supported enrichment analyses (Gene Ontology, KEGG, Wiki Pathways and Reactome).
+To disable some of them, set one/multiple of the following optional parameters to FALSE:<br><br>
+> GOBP, KEGG, WIKIPATHWAYS, REACTOME

 ### batchRunEnrichmentAnalyses call example
 ```
 enrichments <- batchRunEnrichmentAnalyses(dds_list,